mapswipe/python-mapswipe-workers/docs/setup.md

 **Docker containers are always restarting:** Take a look at the docker logs (eg. `docker logs import`).
 If you get an `Unable to load configuration file at ./cfg/config.cfg.
 Exiting.` due to `PermissionError: [Errno 13] Permission denied: './cfg/config.cfg'` error message, you probably have SELinux on your system enabled.
 If so you have to configure (change mount option of volumes) your docker-compose file.
 Please read the documentation provided by Docker regarding this configuration (https://docs.docker.com/storage/bind-mounts/ Chapter: "Configure the selinux label").

 **configuration.json - FileNotFoundError:** Until fixed the configuration path is hard coded in `mapswipe_workers/definitions.py`.
 This should work, if Mapswipe Workers is installed and running inside a Docker Container.
-For custom setup adjust the `ROOT_PATH` variable in `definitions.py` accordingly.
+For custom setup refer to the [contribution page](contribution.md).

 ## Tips